Virhex/virhex.github.io/_docs/hellbreaker/content.md

 ## Levels

-The `Levels` contains the level files.
+The `Levels` directory contains the level files.
 The game will recursively search inside it for compiled level files (`.clvl`).

 The [level editor]({{site.baseurl}}/docs/level-editor) is used to edit and create levels.